 - Degrassi Junior High didn't really have extras, because everyone you see was a character who would get an episode of their own.

-- The Red Dwarf episode "Marooned" principally takes place on a crashed spaceship, and focuses on Lister and Rimmer, with the rest of the main cast only appearing at the beginning and end.
+- "Marooned" principally takes place on a crashed spaceship, and focuses on Lister and Rimmer, with the rest of the main cast only appearing at the beginning and end.